onflow/docs/docs/concepts/scripts.md

 }
 ```

-The most useful things we can do with scripts are call contract functions and query the state of a contract.
-It can do so by importing the contract and calling a function on it:
+Scripts can call contract functions and query the state of a contract.
+To call a function on another contract, import it from its address and invoke the function:

 ```cadence
 import World from 0x01